AlphsX/Banker-s-AlgorithmX/README.md

 **The Banker's Algorithm Simulator provides the fastest path from theory to practical understanding**, offering interactive visualization, real-time safety checking, and comprehensive algorithm analysis.

 The [Banker's Algorithm](https://en.wikipedia.org/wiki/Banker%27s_algorithm) is a resource allocation and deadlock avoidance algorithm developed by Edsger Dijkstra.
-This simulator makes understanding and experimenting with the algorithm simple, with real-time visualization, step-by-step execution, and comprehensive validation.
+This simulator makes understanding and experimenting with the algorithm straightforward, with real-time visualization, step-by-step execution, and comprehensive validation.

 ```typescript
 // Core algorithm implementation